 Risk of Not Treating Concussions in Dogs

 A concussion in a dog is a serious condition that requires immediate medical attention.
-Delayed treatment can lead to a number of serious complications, including:
+Delayed treatment can lead to several serious complications, including:

 Difficulty with balance and coordination

-Concussions can cause dogs to have difficulty with balance and coordination, which can make it difficult for them to walk or perform other activities.
+Concussions can cause dogs to have trouble with balance and coordination, which can make it difficult for them to walk or perform other activities.

 Changes in behavior

 Dogs with concussions may exhibit changes in their behavior, such as becoming more aggressive or anxious.